SATIVAR/sativar-isis-gemini/server/readme.md

 ### 3. Database Initialization

-**SQLite (Default Mode):**

-This step is **automatic!** When you start the server for the first time, it will automatically create a `data` directory and all necessary SQLite database files (`.db`).
-It will also run the required migrations to create the tables.
+The backend handles database setup through a migration script.
+How you proceed depends on the database you want to use for the Seishat module.

+#### SQLite (Default Mode - Automatic Setup)

+This is the default and recommended setup for development and single-user environments. **No manual steps are required.**

+-   **How it works:** Simply starting the server is enough.
+-   **Command:**
+    ```bash
+    npm run dev
+    ```
+-   **What it does:** The server automatically executes the JavaScript migration file (`server/migration.js`).
+This script creates the `/server/data` directory and all necessary SQLite database files (`.db`) with their correct tables.

+---

-**MySQL (Optional Mode for Seishat):**
+#### MySQL (Optional Mode for Seishat - Manual Setup Required)

-If you wish to use MySQL for the Seishat module, you must perform these steps *before* activating it in the application's "Configurações Avançadas" panel:
+This is an advanced option for production or multi-user environments.
+It requires manual preparation of the MySQL database **before** activating it in the application UI.

+**Step 1: Prepare your MySQL Server**
 1. Ensure you have a running MySQL server.
-2. Create a database (e.g., `sativar_seishat_db`).
+2. Create a new database (e.g., `sativar_seishat_db`).
-3. Create a user with privileges for that database.
+3. Create a database user with full privileges for that database.
-4. Update your `server/.env` file with the correct credentials.
+4. Update your `server/.env` file with the correct `DB_HOST`, `DB_USER`, `DB_PASSWORD`, and `DB_DATABASE` credentials.

+**Step 2: Run the SQL Schema Script**
-5. Connect to your new database and run the following SQL script.
+Connect to your newly created database using a MySQL client and execute the entire script below.
+This will create all the necessary tables for the Seishat module.

-    **🚨 ATENÇÃO: SCHEMA ATUALIZADO 🚨**

-    Se você já possui um banco de dados MySQL de uma versão anterior, **você deve executar este script completo novamente**.
-Ele foi atualizado para incluir as novas tabelas (`form_fields`, `form_steps`, `form_layout_fields`) necessárias para o **Construtor de Formulários**.
-Os comandos `CREATE TABLE IF NOT EXISTS` e `INSERT ...
-ON DUPLICATE KEY UPDATE` garantirão que sua estrutura seja atualizada sem perda de dados nas tabelas existentes.

 ```sql
 -- Creates the 'products' table for the Seishat CRM module.